Last Updated on

 - Connect the Input and Output Flow Pipes

-When setting up the cylinder-shaped filter, you should put the output and input flow pipes on the aquarium first.
+When setting up the canister filter, you should put the output and input flow pipes on the aquarium first.
 This should be done exactly where you intend to attach the filter.
 In some cases, you can have a directional output or spray bar on the output pipe.
 If you have a pre-fitter, hook it up to the end of the input pipe.

 - Put the Canister Filter in Position

-Now you need to place the cylinder-shaped filter in its position and ensure the length between the input and output pipes and ports is correct.
+Now you need to place the canister filter in its position and ensure the length between the input and output pipes and ports is correct.
 Cut the hose with a knife or scissors.
 As you cut the pipe, ensure that the length is slightly longer for some allowance.

 - Attach the Hose to the Filter